Emotions and Aesthetics in Artwork

+Transfer Your Emotions from Mind to Artwork, so how does an Artist do this?
 Art is an expression of one’s emotions; it depicts the innermost thoughts through an aesthetic experience.
 It creates an experience which helps others to achieve clarity or resonate with the artwork on a deeper level.
 Creating such an aesthetic experience is a prime example of expressing emotions through art, and is a result of the appreciation of different human artefacts.
-Much like the various form of artworks – clay work, photography, poetry, music, visual arts, sculptures and more, alongside natural aesthetic objects such as mountains, nature, sunsets etc.
+Much like the various form of artworks, such as: clay work, photography, poetry, music, visual arts, sculptures and more, alongside natural aesthetic objects such as mountains, nature, sunsets.

 Visual arts derive their inspiration from such aesthetic experiences and turn them into art, a translation of one’s emotions onto the canvas.
 Expressing emotions through art is the way of painting for the modern artists, and stretch throughout multiple contexts.
 It merely lets the artist express their innermost throughs through contemporary artworks.
 Art as a communication of emotion follows the psychological perspective shared by many scholars, suggesting a connection b/w aesthetic experience and pleasure (Berlyne, 1974).